 ReoStar Signs LOI With L. Myers Associates for Acquisition

-/EIN News/ -- PASADENA, Calif., Oct.
+PASADENA, Calif., Oct.
 11, 2022 (GLOBE NEWSWIRE) -- Reostar Energy Corp.
-(OTC: REOS) announced today that the company just signed a letter of intent (LOI) for acquisition with L. Myers Associates, a Pennsylvania-based manufacturer, distributor and importer of advertising specialty products specializing in custom printed and embroidered apparel.
+REOS announced today that the company just signed a letter of intent (LOI) for acquisition with L. Myers Associates, a Pennsylvania-based manufacturer, distributor and importer of advertising specialty products specializing in custom printed and embroidered apparel.

 L. Myers Associates was founded in November 1970 by Mr. Larry Myers.
 Currently, the company's operation is in a 16,000 square feet building and makes approximately $4M in annual revenue.